philc/vimium/README.markdown

 Vimium - The Hacker's Browser
 =============================
 Vimium is a Chrome extension that provides keyboard based navigation and control in the spirit of the Vim editor.

+Tested on Chrome 5.0.
+New bugs introduced in Chrome 6.0 are not supported in this fork

 __Installation instructions:__